werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 and each coordinator can issue query to dbms in other nodes.

 **Inter-query parallelism**: involves executing different requests simultaneously on separate CPUs.
 Each request (task) runs on a single thread and executes on a single processor.

-**intra-query parallelism**:
+**intra-query parallelism**:  involves having more than one CPU handle a single request simultaneously, so that portions of the query are computed in parallel on multi-processor hardware.
+Processing of these portions is handled by the Exchange algorithm.
+See  [Exchange algorithm (Exchange)](http://dcx.sybase.com/1200/en/dbusage/queryopt-exchange.html).

+Intra-query parallelism can benefit a workload where the number of simultaneously-executing queries is usually less than the number of available processors.
+The maximum degree of parallelism is controlled by the setting of the max_query_tasks option.
+See  [max_query_tasks option](http://dcx.sybase.com/1200/en/dbadmin/dboptions-s-5481804.html).

 - **intra-operator (horizontal, JOINs)**:
 	- operator split into independent operators instances, which perform the operation on different subsets of data
 	- e.g. JOIN, the two sub relations can be carried out seperately before join
 - **inter-operator (vertical)**: operations overlapped
 	- pipeline data from one stage to the next without materialisation
 	- e.g. SELECT -> PROJECT -> ... (each stage can be excuted in different process)
 - **bushy (independent)**:
 	- subtrees in query plan excuted concurrently

 ### Intra-query operator parallelism
  ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/intra-query.png?raw=true)